pirate/html-private-set-intersection/README.md

 The goal now becomes how do you manage identity in this system so that pairs of people can trust each other enough to go through the PSI process?
 And ideally how do you *reward* them for doing that labor (without inviting copyright lawsuits).

+Who pays for hosting of the non-anonymized and anonymized captures, and who responds to DMCA notices and subpoenas?

 Also how do you collect, tag, curate, and swap bundles of this content between institutional servers (including [governments](https://archive-it.org/), [law enforcement](https://hunch.ly/), [lawyers](https://perma.cc/), [journalists](https://webrecorder.net/), [etc.](https://github.com/ArchiveBox/ArchiveBox)).

 ## Quickstart